-As the church moved into the new millennium, increasing congregation numbers and a need to modernize certain areas created the need for a special project to better equip the church.
+As the church moved into the new millennium, increasing congregation numbers and a need to modernize certain areas led to a special project to better equip the church.
 Within this project entitled "Embracing the Future" were many items including the refurbishment of the Coronation Memorial Institute building (used to house the church office and Rendezvous Café), resourcing a youth worker, extending the Vicarage and re-ordering the Church building.